 Is AI compliance tooling worth the cost for a lender with a small portfolio?

-The MBA’s 2024 data puts non-performing loan servicing cost at $1,573 per loan per year versus $176 for performing loans.
-A single compliance failure that triggers a default—or an enforcement action that stalls origination—creates costs that dwarf any tooling investment.
+Non-performing loans cost multiples more per year to service than performing loans.
+A single compliance failure that triggers a default creates costs that dwarf any tooling investment.
 Small portfolios face the same disclosure and record-keeping requirements as large ones.
 AI compliance tools scale down to small operations more easily than compliance staff does.

 What should a new private lender set up for compliance before making their first loan?